juliaconts/cmsc124-proglang/README.md

 comparison is not allowed for different types (e.g. int cannot be compared to a char)

-logical: "!" - logical NOT, "and" - logical AND, "or" - logical OR
+logical: "!" - logical NOT, "AND" - logical AND, "OR" - logical OR

 grouping: () - function calls and read operator precedence, {} - function body, ","(comma), "."(dot), ";"(semicolon)

 Literals
-[Describe the format and syntax for each type of literal value (e.g., numbers, strings, characters, etc.) your language supports] numerical and character literals will be defined by the "var" keyword, followed by their variable type, then variable name, then the assignment operator "=", ex. var int foo = 10, var float bar = 12.34, var char coo = c
+[Describe the format and syntax for each type of literal value (e.g., numbers, strings, characters, etc.) your language supports] numerical and character literals will be defined by the "var" keyword, followed by their variable type, then variable name, then the assignment operator "=", ex. var int foo = 10, var float bar = 12.34, var char coo = "c"

 String literals will be defined by the "var" keyword, followed by their variable type, then variable name, then the assignment operator "=", then the string enclosed in quotation marks, ex.